 Problem can be solved with the method of order preservation: queue user requests, create a Shard, and assign Clerk A as the only clerk who handles the requests.
 User requests are handled on a First-In, First-Out (FIFO) basis.
 Everything works fine except for low efficiency.
-In the case of 1,000 users, it won’t improve the efficiency in any way even if the bank assigns 10 clerks instead of one.
+In case of 1,000 users, it will not improve the efficiency in any way even if the bank assigns 10 clerks instead of one.

 What can we do in this case?

 - How to guarantee that the operations on the same account are in order?
 Users can be mapped using consistent hashing.
-For example, set up 10 queues (Shards), and have every clerk handles one Shard.
-Different bank accounts or user names are mapped to a specific Shard.
-In this case, Michael Jacob’s hash value, Jacob or J, is always mapped to a specific Shard (in a segment of the Shard), and the processing end is always Clerk A.
+For example, set up 10 queues (shards), and have every clerk handles one shard.
+Different bank accounts or user names are mapped to a specific shard.
+In this case, Michael Jacob’s hash value, Jacob or J, is always mapped to a specific shard (in a segment of the shard), and the processing end is always Clerk A.

 If many users’ surnames start with J, you can switch to another policy.
-For example, users can be hashed by AccountID, ZipCode, or other attributes, for a better balance of operation requests among the Shards.
+For example, users can be hashed by AccountID, ZipCode, or other attributes, for a better balance of operation requests among the shards.

 Michael Jacob went to Counter A to make a deposit.
 Clerk A stepped out to answer a call halfway while she was handling the request of Michael.
 When she was back from the call, she thought that Michael’s deposit was already made and started to handle the request of the next user.
 Hence, Michael’s deposit request was lost.